-The present experimental work included the preparation of coating powder considering the raw materials as red mud and fly ash powders.
-The powder mixture concomitants of red mud and different percentage of fly ash was being prepared and mixed using V-shaped drum mixer.
-In addition, pure red mud powder was also considered as coating material for the sake of comparison on the basis of percentage of fly ash addition.
+The present experimental work included the preparation of coating powder from the raw materials as red mud and fly ash powders.
+The powder mixture of red mud and different percentage of fly ash was prepared using V-shaped drum mixer.
+In addition, pure red mud powder was also used as coating material for the comparison on the basis of percentage of fly ash addition.
 Coating of the various combinations of mixed powders was conducted on one side cross section of the mild steel substrate.
-Data pertaining to Table 1 contains the different combinations of the mixtures chosen for plasma spraying.
+Data in Table.1 shows the different mixtures chosen for plasma spraying.